The Metaphysics Research Lab

 (Recorded December 1, 1994)

-- The Theory of Abstract Objects (Summary and Tutorial)
+- The Theory of Abstract Objects

-Computational Metaphysics Web Pages (by Branden Fitelson,
+- Computational Metaphysics Web Pages (by Branden Fitelson,

 Paul E. Oppenheimer, and Edward N. Zalta)

-- Streaming Video Lecture: Towards Leibniz's Goal of a Computational Metaphysics
+- Streaming Video Lecture: Towards Leibniz's Goal of a Computational Metaphysics,

-by Edward N. Zalta,
+presented by Edward N. Zalta at the

 Munich Center for Mathematical Philosophy Workshop, June 11, 2011

-Slides For the Lecture (in PDF)
+(Slides For the Lecture, in PDF)

 Munich Center for Mathematical Philosophy Workshop, June 4, 2011

-Slides For the Lecture (in PDF)
+(Slides For the Lecture, in PDF)

-- Streaming Audio Lecture: A Logically Coherent Ante Rem Structuralism
+- Streaming Audio Lecture: A Logically Coherent Ante

-(This talk was developed into a paper, retitled “Foundations for Mathematical Structuralism,” and
+a paper, retitled “Foundations for Mathematical

-in the journal Mind in 2014.
+2014.
 Here is a

-Computing and Philosophy Conference, Oregon
+the Computing and Philosophy Conference, Oregon

-State University, August 8, 2003
+State University, August 8, 2003 (Slides For the Lecture, in PDF)

 Historical Foundations